have us call you right now.

 Introduction

-Carbon offsetting is the process of compensating for these emissions by purchasing carbon credits, which represent verified climate action.
-Each credit equals one metric ton of CO₂ that has been avoided, reduced, or removed from the atmosphere through a certified project.
+Your carbon footprint is the total amount of greenhouse gases you are responsible for.
+Carbon offsetting is the process of neutralizing these emissions by purchasing carbon credits.
+Each credit guarantees one metric ton of CO₂ has been avoided, reduced, or removed through a certified climate project.

 A definition of a carbon credit alongside a description of the issuance process

-👉 What Are Carbon Credits?
+👉 Want to dive deeper?
+Read our guide: What Are Carbon Credits?
 Meaning, Examples and How to Use Them

-• Market dynamics like supply and demand
+• Market Dynamics: Standard supply and demand fluctuations.

 A list of the main factors that influence the price of a voluntary carbon credit

 On the voluntary carbon market, prices typically range from €8 to €25 per ton.
-High-quality carbon removal credits—especially those from innovative technologies—can cost even more.
+High-quality carbon removal credits, especially those from innovative technologies, can cost even more.

 For example, a simple forest protection project may issue credits for around €10–12 per ton, while direct air capture credits might exceed €200 per ton due to the cost and complexity of the technology.